 - On a related note, please respect the people’s choice to use a pseudonym, unless they make it clear that they are willing to let the identities bleed over in people’s minds.

 - If you’re not from a dysfunctional background, be aware that your realities and base expectations are not the default in this conversation.
 In particular, please don’t do the “they’re the only family you have” thing.
 Black is white, up is down, and your addressee’s mother may very well be their nemesis.

 - Be even more careful, charitable, and gentle than you would elsewhere on Making Light.
-Try to avoid “hlepiness” (those comments which look helpful, but really aren’t).
+Try to avoid “helpiness”/”hlepiness” (those comments which look helpful, but don’t take account of the addressee’s situation and agency).
 Apologize readily and sincerely if you tread on toes, even unintentionally.
 This kind of conversation only works because people have their defenses down.

 - Never underestimate the value of a good witness.
 If you want to be supportive but don’t have anything specific to say, people do value knowing that they are heard.

 Previous posts (note that comments are closed on them to keep the conversation in one place):